126punith/react-native-enhanced-pdf/README.md

   <summary>FAQ details</summary>

 Q1.
 After installation and running, I can not see the pdf file.
-A1: maybe you forgot to execute ```react-native link``` or it does not run correctly.
+A1: maybe you forgot to excute ```react-native link``` or it does not run correctly.
 You can add it manually.
 For detail you can see the issue [`#24`](https://github.com/wonday/react-native-pdf/issues/24) and [`#2`](https://github.com/wonday/react-native-pdf/issues/2)

 Q2.
-When running, it shows ```'Pdf' has no propType for native prop RCTPdf.accessibilityLabel of native type 'String'```
+When running, it shows ```'Pdf' has no propType for native prop RCTPdf.acessibilityLabel of native type 'String'```
 A2.
 Your react-native version is too old, please upgrade it to 0.47.0+ see also [`#39`](https://github.com/wonday/react-native-pdf/issues/39)

 Q3.
 When I run the example app I get a white/gray screen / the loading bar isn't progressing .